biotite-dev/biotite/doc/tutorial/database/rcsb.rst

 By default :func:`fetch()` checks whether the file to be fetched already exists in the directory and downloads it, if it does not exist yet.
-If we want to download files irrespectively, set :obj:`overwrite` to true.
+If we want to download files regardless, set :obj:`overwrite` to true.

 .. jupyter-execute::